-- (d) The decline in our ocean's health is well documented.
-Reports such as the 1997 Resources Agency report, "California's Ocean Resources: An Agenda for the Future," and the 2003 Pew Oceans Commission report, "America's Living Oceans: Charting a Course for Sea Change," and the United States Commission on Oceans Policy's 2004 preliminary report, document degraded ocean values, due to coastal and ocean development, onshore and offshore pollution, certain fishing and aquaculture practices, and invasive species, among other things. - (e) The preservation of the state's ocean resources depends on healthy, productive, and resilient ocean ecosystems.
-To ensure the protection of the public trust, the governance of ocean resources should be guided by principles of sustainability, ecosystem health, precaution, recognition of the interconnectedness between land and ocean, decisions informed by good science and improved understanding of coastal and ocean ecosystems, and public participation in decisionmaking. - (f) Good governance and stewardship of ocean resources necessitate more efficient and effective use of public funds. - (g) Many different federal, state, and local agencies are responsible for governing or protecting different aspects or values of the state's coastal and ocean resources.
-There is a critical need for these public agencies to work together in a more coordinated manner to ensure effective, comprehensive, and consistent protection and conservation of the ocean within the state's jurisdiction. - (h) The state needs to coordinate governance and stewardship of the state's ocean, to identify priorities, bridge existing gaps, and ensure effective and scientifically sound approaches to protecting and conserving the most important ocean resources.
+- (b) The ocean and coastal waters offshore of the state are unique and valuable natural resources that the state holds in trust for the people of California.
+The state of our ocean's health is well documented.
+Reports such as the 1997 Resources Agency report, "California's Ocean Resources: An Agenda for the Future," the 2003 Pew Oceans Commission report, "America's Living Oceans: Charting a Course for Sea Change," and the United States Commission on Oceans Policy's 2004 preliminary report, document degraded ocean values, due to coastal and ocean development, onshore and offshore pollution, certain fishing and aquaculture practices, and invasive species, among other things. (e) - (c) The preservation of the state's ocean resources depends on healthy, productive, and resilient ocean ecosystems.
+To ensure the protection of the public trust, the The governance of ocean resources should be guided by principles of sustainability, precaution, ecosystem health, recognition interconnectedness between land and ocean, decisions informed by good science and improved understanding of coastal and ocean ecosystems, and public participation in decisionmaking. - 37 38

-SB 1319 - 4 -
+39 (f) SB 1319 4